scumdogsteev/RepData_PeerAssessment1/PA1_template.md

 #### 1. Make a histogram of the total number of steps taken each day

-I have chosen to facilitate some of the calculations in this assignmnet by using the  [dplyr](http://cran.rstudio.com/web/packages/dplyr/) package.
+I have chosen to facilitate some of the calculations in this assignment by using the  [dplyr](http://cran.rstudio.com/web/packages/dplyr/) package.
 This is loaded (or installed, if necessary) using the pkgInst function that follows.